yanyoulin/llama.cpp-for-Warm-Up-lab/My_README.md

 ### Questions
 * What problems you encountered?
 How you solve it?
   1. Google Colab and Google Drive:
      I used my own Google Drive rather than school account initially, so I encountered like not enough space for downloading model.
      So I decided to copy my code to school account and run again.
 Kinda stupid but ya, this is a problem I met.
      And due to the mechanism of google colab, I need to connect to my drive everytime I change runtime type or I leave colab too long.
      Sometime I forgot this and cause some error.
 And some commands also needed to run everytime I open colab, it's kinda annoying.
   2. Set llama.cpp:
+     I follow github to set llama, but after I had done !make, I don't know what to do next.
+     The process of "make" to "./main" seems not write on github(or I didn't see it).
+     So I asked 曾若恩 for help, she send me this:https://medium.com/@AleNunezArroyo/run-google-gemma-llama-cpp-gguf-inference-in-google-colab-ecb1c03bc440
+     After learning this page, I solve my problem thanks to 曾若恩.
+  3. Unexecpted error:
+     As I mentioned from e-mail, maybe due to the mechanism of google colab, I found an unexpected error during runnig basic part in gpu:

 * What you observed between CPU / GPU performance ?
 * Will quantization or smaller-parameters model impact model accuracy or inference throughput ?
 If so , what's the variation?